JBro-Birds/surfs_up/README.md

 ## Overview of Project

-a Surf and Shake shop serving surfboards and ice cream to locals, tourists, and of course, yourself.

-You have some savings you're willing to invest, but we'll need some real investor backing to get this off the ground.
-So after putting together a strong business plan, you reach out to an investor, W. Avy, who is famous for his love of surfing.
-Your first meeting with him goes extremely well, but he has one concern, what about the weather?

-He's extremely serious about this.
-He invested in a surf shop early in his career.
-However, he didn't ask for any weather analysis and that early venture was rained out of existence.
-W. Avy knows you've been learning how to properly analyze data and asks if you can run some analytics on a weather data set he has from the very island where you'd like to open your shop, the beautiful Awahoo.
+With my savings I'm willing to invest in a Surf and Shake shop serving surfboards and ice cream to locals and tourists, but I'll need investor backing during the startup phase.
+I've put together a strong business plan and reached out to W. Avy, an investor who is famous for his love of suring.
+The initial meeting with W. Avy went well but he has a concern about how the weather would impact the business.
+W. Avy was burned in the past with what ended up as a failed surf shop which he believes was due to bad weather.
+W. Avy knows I'm learning how to properly analyze data and asks if I can run some analytics on a weather data set he has from the very island where I'd like to open my shop, the beautiful Awahoo.

 Jupyter notebook file: we will continue to use Jupyter Notebook for our weather analysis.
 The name of the file is climate_analysis.ipynb.
 This file will have all of the structure to help you get started on your analysis.
 Let's get started by downloading the notebook.